-For virtual-to-physical network traffic within the data center (east-west traffic), a hardware VTEP provides the best performance.
+For communication between systems on virtual and physical networks within the data center (east-west traffic), a hardware VTEP provides the best performance.
 It is not considered a best practice to use an ESG for east-west traffic within the data center's leaf-spine network; it can become a bottleneck under heavy loads.

-Note: The hardware VTEP feature requires VMware NSX Enterprise Edition.
+Note: The hardware VTEP feature requires an NSX for vSphere Enterprise license.